Training an der Schnittstelle von Tanz und Kampfkunst

 Practice on the edge of dance and martial art

-Kalaripayattu is „the mother“ of all asian martial arts, closely connected to Yoga and Ayurveda.
+Kalaripayattu is the „mother“ of all asian martial arts, closely connected to Yoga and Ayurveda and based in Kerala, South India.
 It’s a wonderful ancient holistic body-mind training.

 The class starts with a simple joint warm up to mobilize the body.
 Breathing exercises, Yoga, elements of dance and playful strengthening exercises are part of it, to develop softness, flexibility, inner and outer strength in the same way.
 The low animal poses like tiger or elephant pose are grounding and awaken instinct and sensitivity, high jumps and kicks unfold our explosive power.
 All come together in so called Mayppayats, sort of choreographies, that challenge our stamina, coordination, strength and willpower.
 If people advance we will practice weapons, starting with long sticks.
 The training builds up focus and concentration, increasing the energy flow throughout our whole body.
 It makes most sense if you come as regular as possible so there is a chance to grow – individually and as a group.